How to WIN a summer placement with Laing O'Rourke

 This question gives you the chance to communicate your enthusiasm for the construction industry.
 It’s also quite specific to you, so you can showcase your personality and preferences.
 But how to pick a favourite project – and should it be a Laing O’Rourke project?
 The short answer is that it might be advantageous if it is, but it doesn’t have to be.
 The most important thing is that your answer is genuine.
 Your enthusiasm needs to shine through.

 Obviously, you’ll want to spend time choosing the right project to write about – research is key.
 The media and trade press can be helpful sources of inspiration.
-You could also think back to any work experience you’ve done, and research employers that you know are interesting.
-Or it could be a project that’s caught your eye in real life, like the Gherkin in London or a big public building where you live.
+You could also think back to any work experience you’ve done: the 2017 winner, Serena Gough, chose a project that inspired her to study civil engineering after doing some work experience at school.
+Her enthusiasm shone through.
+Or, of course, it could be a project that’s caught your eye in real life.

 But whether your favourite project is a tiny eco-build in Scotland built to a tight budget, or an enormous skyscraper in Dubai constructed using the most innovative construction techniques, the most important part of your answer will be explaining why it is your favourite project.
 So make sure you choose something where you can talk in depth about what makes it noteworthy.
 Why does the project you’ve picked stand out from the crowd?
 Is it something about the difference that it makes for the end user, or about how it was designed or constructed?